 import std.experimental.allocator.mallocator : Mallocator; // One word before and after each allocation. alias A = AffixAllocator!(Mallocator, size_t, size_t); auto b = A.instance.allocate(11); A.instance.prefix(b) = 0xCAFE_BABE; A.instance.suffix(b) = 0xDEAD_BEEF; assert(A.instance.prefix(b) == 0xCAFE_BABE && A.instance.suffix(b) == 0xDEAD_BEEF);

 - enum uint

-parentallocator Allocator is stateful, an instance of it is stored as a member.
+- If the parent allocator Allocator is stateful, an instance of it is stored as a member.
 Otherwise, AffixAllocator uses Allocator.instance.
-In either case, the name parent is uniformly used for accessing the
+In either case, the name _parent is uniformly used for accessing the parent allocator.

 - Standard allocator methods.
 Each is defined if and only if the parent allocator defines the homonym method (except for